softwaretechnik-berlin/flexivis/README.md

 ## View Specifications

-Remaining query parameters specifiy what should be displayed.
+All query parameters other than the [`layout`](#layout) parameter specifiy individual views.
-The parameter name is the name of the view (matching the name used in the [`layout`](#layout) parameter), and the value is a view specification.
+The parameter name is the name of the view (which can then be used in the `layout` parameter), and the value is a view specification.

 The basic format of a view specification is `<prefix>:<url-and-view-specific-params>`.